alvgaona/task-allocation/README.md

 # Multi-Robot Task Allocation (MRTA)

-This repository contains simulations and scripts related to my PhD thesis at [Faculty of Engineering, University of Buenos Aires][FIUBA] in Robotics and Control Theory.
+This repository contains simulations and scripts related to my PhD thesis at [School of Engineering, University of Buenos Aires][FIUBA] in Robotics and Control Theory.

 ## References